 The Arteza painting knife set is the least expensive set of knives that I would say will be fully satisfying to even professional commercial and fine artists on pretty much any level.

 No, they may not have the same incredible feeling when you are working with paint as the superb Creative Mark above, or the even nicer (and even pricier) Holbein 1066 below, but if you haven’t actually tried those palette knives you would never know the difference.

-The Arteza have an especially comfortable handle, allowing for long spells of undistracted work, and a great amount of spring, inspiring creative flair and at the same time allowing for the utmost in precision and control.
+The Arteza have an especially comfortable handle, allowing for long spells of undistracted work, and a great amount of spring, inspiring creative flair while allowing for the utmost precision and control.
 In fact the Arteza palette knives have a premium look and feel in every way, and are built for years of use.

 Designed by artists for artists, the Arteza painting knives are wonderful to use, and are my choice for the best affordable palette knife set available today.

 I might be tempted to call the Arteza painting knife set above the best cheap palette knives, but in fact this nice Conda set is even cheaper – really, ridiculously, cheap! – and remarkably good and usable.